skaluzka/makbet/examples/02.toolchain-simple/README.rst

 - **python 3.9.0**

-The ``Makefile`` file in current directory contains all tasks needed to download the source code of above tools as well as build them locally from freshly downloaded shources.
+The ``Makefile`` file in current directory contains tasks needed to download the source code of all above tools as well as to build them locally from freshly downloaded shources.

 ..
 End of file